hivesolutions/scudum/readme.md

 ## Usage

+### Environment

+The currently recomended environments are Ubuntu 14.04+ or Scudum itself configured for building.

 ### Installation

 In order to install the Scudum development tools, to be able to use the commands described in